Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Well, we actually had a vested interest in improving the country we colonized.

-That's why he Because it built up your military.
+Because it built up your military.

 Yeah.

-You you see the problem immediately and you can deal with it, as opposed to what happens when you have this kind of debt imperialism, which is that it hides behind the shadows and manipulates you into thinking that it has your own economic best interest at heart.
+Being told, look, man, you lost a war and here are the concessions that you have to make, okay, you see the problem immediately and you can deal with it, as opposed to what happens when you have this kind of debt imperialism, which is that it hides behind the shadows and manipulates you into thinking that it has your own economic best interest at heart.

 The Argentinian government will at some point have to face down repaying that again.

-So this, like always happens with debt-based government schemes, will be kicking the can down the line, and somebody will have to pick it up again.
+So this, like always happens with debt-based government schemes, will be kicking the can down the line.

 If Malay's lucky, it will be him having to renegotiate terms when those debt repayments come in.

-If not, it might have to be some other socialist style Argentinian government who are not going to be as friendly towards the Trump regime.
+If not, it might have to be some other socialist-style Argentinian government who are not going to be as friendly towards the Trump regime.

 So they're not going to fix it, are they?